 “World NTD Day will raise awareness and rally the general public behind the urgent need to end NTDs, helping to keep the issue high on the global agenda,” Mohamed Mubarak Al Mazrouei, undersecretary of the Crown Prince Court of Abu Dhabi, said in a press release.
 “Our commitment to ending NTDs is not just about disease elimination.
 By removing the barrier of disease, we can help alleviate poverty and uplift entire generations.”

-More than 280 organizations, corporations, and government entities are participating in World NTD Day in some way, including the Bill and Melinda Gates Foundation, Johnson & Johnson, and the United States Agency for International Development (USAID).
+More than 280 organizations, corporations, and government entities are participating in World NTD Day in some way.
+Organizations include the Bill and Melinda Gates Foundation, Johnson & Johnson, and the United States Agency for International Development (USAID).

 Jan.
 30 also marks the anniversary of the 2012 London Declaration on NTDs, when pharmaceutical companies, donors, endemic countries, and other organizations came together to commit to pushing for support and investment in tackling NTDs.